awsdocs/aws-net-developer-guide/doc_source/net-dg-start-new-project.rst

     An ASP.NET application that makes basic requests to |S3|, |SDB|, and |EC2|.

 You can also base your application on one of the standard Visual Studio project templates.
-You can add the desired NuGet packages as described in :ref:`net-dg-nuget`, or manually add references to the desired AWSSDK assemblies, which are located in the :file:`bin\Net45` subdirectory where the
+You can add the NuGet packages you need as described in :ref:`net-dg-nuget`, or manually add references to the AWSSDK assemblies you need, which are located in the :file:`bin\Net45` subdirectory where the
 |sdk-net| was installed.

-The following procedure gets you started by creating and running a new AWS Console project for Visual Studio 2012.
+Use the following procedure to get started by creating and running a new AWS Console project for Visual Studio 2012.
 The process is similar for other project types and Visual Studio versions.
-For more information about how to configure an AWS application, see :ref:`net-dg-config`.
+For more information about how to configure an AWS application:, see :ref:`net-dg-config`.

 **To start a new project**

-1. In Visual Studio, on the :guilabel:`File` menu, choose :guilabel:`New` -> :guilabel:`Project` to
-   open the :guilabel:`New Project` dialog box.
+1. In Visual Studio, on the :guilabel:`File` menu, choose :guilabel:`New`, and then choose :guilabel:`Project` to open the :guilabel:`New Project` dialog box.

 2. Choose :guilabel:`AWS` from the list of installed templates, and then choose the